The Cop Number of the One-Cop-Moves Game on Planar Graphs: Abstract

 \section{Abstract}

-\emph{Cops and robbers} is a vertex-pursuit game played on graphs.
-In the classical cops-and-robbers game, a set of cops and a robber occupy the vertices of the graph and move alternately along the graph's edges with perfect information about each other's positions.
+\emph{Cops and Robbers} is a vertex-pursuit game played on graphs.
+In this game, a set of cops and a robber occupy the vertices of the graph and move alternately along the graph's edges with perfect information about each other's positions.
 If a cop eventually occupies the same vertex as the robber, then the cops win; the robber wins if she can indefinitely evade capture.
-Aigner and Frommer established that in every connected planar graph, three cops are sufficient to capture a single robber.
-In this paper, we consider a recently studied variant of the cops-and-robbers game, alternately called the \emph{one-active-cop} game, \emph{one-cop-moves} game or the \emph{lazy-cops-and-robbers} game, where at most one cop can move during any round.
-We show that Aigner and Frommer's result does not generalise to this game variant by constructing a connected planar graph on which a robber can indefinitely evade three cops in the one-cop-moves game.
-This answers a question recently raised by Sullivan, Townsend and Werzanski.
+Aigner and Fromme established that in every connected planar graph, three cops are sufficient to capture a single robber.
+In this paper, we consider a recently studied variant of the cops and robbers game, alternately called the \emph{one-active-cop} game, \emph{one-cop-moves} game or the \emph{lazy cops and robbers} game, where at most one cop can move during any round.
+We show that Aigner and Fromme's result does not generalize to this game variant by constructing a connected planar graph on which a robber can indefinitely evade three cops in the one-cop-moves game.